ColorblindAdam/ChatGPTPrompts/EssayWritingChatGPT.md

 **Prompt to have ChatGPT write Essays in your Writing style**

 It is important to understand that I do not condone cheating.
-I do however believe in using tools to make human lives easier.
-ChatGPT makes claims and assertations that are not always true.
+What we are doing here is utilizing ChatGPT as a tool.
+This Prompt Creates a Sample Essay, An Essay Outline and 5 sources.
+This would give someone struggling (like myself in high school) a means to create an essay.
-Be careful to look over the information created very carefully.
+Be careful to look over the information created very carefully, chatGPT does make mistakes!
 When running multiple iterations ChatGPT may forget to include citations just say "Citations please" and it will add them.

 **Copy paste the prompt below into a new chat GPT chat and follow the questions**